When and How to Stop Breastfeeding a Baby

 What If Your Baby Still Demands Breast Milk?

-Where some babies may happily shift from breast milk to other food options, on the other hand, some babies may still cling on to their mommies and demand to be breastfed.
+While some babies may happily shift from breast milk to other food options, on the other hand, some babies may still cling to their mommies and demand to be breastfed.
 This may be a tricky situation for you and sometimes may become troublesome.
 However, you may make use of any of the following tips to deal with the situation:

 1. Try Changing the Food or Formula Options

-Just the way you may relish or despise some food items, your baby is bound to do the same too; this may be because of your baby’s taste preference.
+Just the way you may relish or despise some food items, your baby is bound to do the same, too; this may be because of your baby’s taste preference.
 It is quite possible that the solid food options or formula milk that you may be giving your baby may be the reason for these aversions.
 We recommend that you try changing the options and see if that helps.

 2. Change Your Approach

 Changing your approach may help too, this means that if you offered formula milk or solid food for lunch to your baby, you might offer it as a dinner option the following day.
 Experiment and try different combinations and see which one your baby accepts and settles with.
+Gradually shorten your nursing sessions, and avoid giving nursing cues to your baby, like uncovering your breasts in front of them or pulling them onto your lap (3).

 3. Seek Your Partner’s Help